CDonnerer/regents-races/README.md

 ![time seasonality](plots/time_seasonality.png)

 We can clearly see the slowest races are in June/ July, whereas September is the fastest race.
+(How about adding some errorbars?)

 These seasonality effects likely emerge from different temperatures of the races as well as cumulative training at the end of the running season.